SPAAM-community/AMDirT/docs/source/how_to/viewer.md

 > ⚠️ _If you wish to download the data, make sure you have already selected your 'Data download method' in the sidebar before pressing 'Validate selection'!_

-Once the select is validated, the library filtering table will appear below
+Once the selection is validated, the library filtering table will appear below

 ![AMDirT libraries filtering table](images/amdirt-filter-libraries-table.png)